Updated: Nov 25

 The accused has been convicted of three or more DUI or "Wet Reckless" offenses in the previous ten years

 The alleged perpetrator has already been found guilty of felony DUI

 An intoxicated driver may be charged with felony DUI if these facts are accurate.
-You must consult with an experienced Los Angeles criminal defense lawyer who can explain the charges, build a solid case, offer legal alternatives, and help you decide whether to negotiate a settlement or go to trial.
+You need to talk to an experienced Los Angeles criminal defense lawyer who can explain the charges, build a strong case, give you legal options, and help you decide whether to negotiate a settlement or go to trial.